In the land of football, a cricket oasis is rising outside Houston - ExBulletin

 I study computer science, said one player.

-As the team’s 17-year-old captain Arya Kannantha waited his turn to bat, he said he had been thinking about college, as well as trying to make a US national team.
-Despite the growth of cricket around Houston, few of his suburban classmates from Katy are one of the largest and most expensive high school football stadiums in the country were familiar with cricket.
+While waiting for his turn to bat, the team’s 17-year-old captain Arya Kannantha said he had been thinking about college and also trying to make a US national team.
+Despite the growth of cricket around Houston, few of his classmates in suburban Katy, home to one of the largest and most expensive high school football stadiums in the country, were familiar with cricket.

 Not many people at my school play it, Arya said.
 Laughing, he added: They just think it’s baseball, but weird.

-Far from a curiosity, but a passion in Texas’s thriving South Asian community, cricket is about to become a major business, attracting major local investors, including Ross Perot Jr., the businessman and son of the former independent presidential candidate.
-Mr. Perot co-owns the local major league team, the Texas Super Kings, with his business partner, Anurag Jain.
+Far from being a curiosity, cricket is a passion in Texas’s thriving South Asian community and is about to become a major business, attracting major local investors, including Ross Perot Jr., a businessman and son of the former independent presidential candidate.
+Perot, along with his business partner Anurag Jain, owns the local major league team, the Texas Super Kings.

-Mr Perot said he had recently discussed cricket with Governor Greg Abbott during a visit by former British Prime Minister Boris Johnson.
-I said Mr Prime Minister, I want you to know that we are bringing cricket to this state, Mr Perot said.
+Perot said he recently discussed cricket with Governor Greg Abbott during a visit by former British Prime Minister Boris Johnson.
+I said Mr Prime Minister, I want you to know that we are bringing cricket to this state, Perot said.
 He was shocked and he loved it.

-Mr. Jain, who grew up playing cricket in Chennai, India, and now lives in Dallas, encouraged investment in the burgeoning American professional league, citing the sport’s huge international following and large fan base in Texas.
-They will tell you that food is a way to a man’s heart, said Mr. Jain.
+Jain, who grew up playing cricket in Chennai, India, and now lives in Dallas, encouraged investment in the burgeoning American professional league, citing Texas’ huge international following and large fan base.
+They will tell you that food is a way to a man’s heart, Jain said.
 Cricket is the way to the heart of South Asians.
 It’s more than a sport, it’s a way of life.

-The advent of cricket has given hope to some leaders in Prairie View, home of the traditionally black state university, Prairie View A&M, that the tournaments will become a revenue stream for the poor city, even though it has few cricket enthusiasts or South America.
-Asian residents.
+The arrival of cricket has given hope to some leaders in Prairie View, home of the historically black state university, Prairie View A&M, that the tournaments will become a revenue stream for the cash-strapped town, even though it has few cricket enthusiasts or South Asian residents . .

 Our position is to help them, help them grow, said Kendric Jones, district commissioner and college graduate.
 It is a tourist attraction.